Prevention of Corruption Act, 1988: (iii) Redefining Criminal Misconduct

 The offense of criminal misconduct specified in section 13 of the Prevention of Corruption Act, is being substituted by a new section restricting the criminal misconduct to dishonest or fraudulent misappropriation of any property entrusted to the public servant or if the public servant intentionally enriches himself illicitly during the period of his office.
 Thus the scope of criminal misconduct has been narrowed in the amendment and the threshold to establish the offense has been increased.

 (iv) Prior Sanction of Appropriate Government for Investigation and Prosecution

 The amendment extends the protection of requirement of prior approval to investigation prior to prosecution.
 Under the new Section 17A, except when a public official is caught ‘redhanded', the police cannot begin a probe, without the approval of the relevant authority, of any public official.
 Earlier, this was limited to protecting joint secretaries and above.
-This universal inclusion provides a great deal of protection to honest officials irrespective of their ranks or levels.
+The amendment has created additional hurdles for investigation and prosecution.
+The amendment provides for the requirement to obtain prior sanction from appropriate Government to initiate a probe on serving as well as former public servants.
+While the intent was to prevent victimisation of honest officers, the amendment seemingly strengthens the shield available to officials accused of corruption.